 The cost of a typical 30-hour program that includes workshop or study group sessions, demonstration lessons, and team or department meetings is $6,000.
 This amount covers compensation for the teacher-consultant leading the program, planning time, original copies of all handouts in the course packet, all related administrative work by Project staff, and a final report on the program’s participant evaluations.
-Enrollment may reach 30 in a workshop group; larger numbers will require a larger leader team and a consequent increase in the cost.
-The leader’s local transportation expenses are charged separately, since they can vary widely depending on the location of the school.
-Workshops that require overnight travel for leaders involve extra expenses and may be billed accordingly.
+Enrollment may reach 30 in a workshop group; larger numbers will require a larger leader team and increased cost.
+The leader’s local transportation expenses may be charged separately, if long distances or overnight travel are involved.
 Costs are pro-rated for shorter programs.

 Additional in-classroom support and other special programs are charged on a basis proportional to the above base rate.
 Single-session workshops and programs led by the project directors are billed at the individual consultant’s rate.

 Illinois Writing Project typically offers four great workshops for educators each summer, at rotating sites across the region.
 Anticipated 2021 offerings (also available during the year for individual schools or districts):